albburtsev/fetch-please/README.md

 	 * Application doesn't need in requested data
 	 */
 	componentWillUnmount() {
-		// Abort all opened requestes for this instance of Talaria api.abortAll();
+		// Abort all opened requests for this instance of Talaria api.abortAll();
 	}
 });